dev-jsshin/react-springboot-starter-kit/README.md

 $ docker ps -a

 # Mysql
-When you create a docker image, you automatically create an account for this project.<br>
+When you create a docker image, the account and initial data for this project are automatically created.<br>
 However, if you use a private DB, you need to create a DB and account by yourself.<br>
 You have written a script to /database/script.sql.<br>

-Both docker image users and private DB users must create tables and data for use in this project.<br>
+Additionally, private DB users must create tables and data for use in this project.<br>

-You have written a script on that path.<br>
-1. /database/ddl.sql
+1. /database/init/ddl.sql
-2. /database/dml.sql<br>
+2. /database/init/dml.sql

-Docker image users will be modified to run ddl and dml scripts automatically in the future.
 <br>

 # Springboot